JabRef/GSoC/application.md

 Interested?
 Check our [Contribution Guideline](https://github.com/JabRef/jabref/blob/main/CONTRIBUTING.md) and prepare a first improvement.
 In parallel, you can think of the project you would like to work on.

-> Finish writing your proposal early so that you can get it reviewed by your mentors and the community, before the deadline.
+> Finish writing your proposal early so that there are changes to get feedback before the deadline.
-> They can give you valuable suggestions on your timeline and project details.
+> You can update your proposal on the GSoC page until the deadline.
+Do not hesitate to share drafts with the mentoring organization.

 Please take contributions before the application phase seriously and as a possibility to get to know the project and the people better.